 Impact of Migraine on My Career

 Migraine is a disease that touches all areas of your life.
-Career is a huge area that gets affected by migraine.
-I’ve had the same career for thirty plus years and migraine has disrupted it to the point I had to leave it behind.
+A career is a huge area that gets affected by migraine.
+I’ve had the same career for thirty-plus years, and migraine has disrupted it to the point I had to leave it behind.
 I was the employee who never took a sick day.
 That was until migraine disease stepped into my life.

-I started out with episodic attacks and I powered through them the best that I could.
-Over time they became chronic and then intractable.
-It was like watching a train wreck in slow motion as migraine took over my life and career despite seeking treatment.
+I started out with episodic attacks, and I powered through them the best that I could.
+Over time, they became chronic and then intractable.
+It was like watching a train wreck in slow motion as migraine took over my life and career despite my seeking treatment.

-As time went on and my migraines became chronic FMLA time was quickly being eaten up due to days long cycles of migraine.
-My empathic supervisor was replaced around this time, but he left in place reasonable accommodations with flexible scheduling that were a big help at keeping me working.
+As time went on and my migraines became chronic, my FMLA time was quickly being eaten up due to days-long cycles of migraine.
+My empathic supervisor was replaced around this time, but he left in place reasonable accommodations with flexible scheduling that were a big help in keeping me working.
 His replacement was less than understanding.
 My reasonable accommodations were stripped and FMLA was noticeably a bother to the new supervisor.
 I was still performing up to the standards that we were held against despite the migraine attacks.
 I continued to butt heads with the new supervisor periodically.
 This lead my to start keeping detailed records and notes regarding my interactions with the new supervisor.

 My career was affected by migraine disease, but I fought through it as long as I could.
 I know many people are fighting through migraines every day in their jobs and careers.
 I commend you for taking on such a daunting task each day.
 There are tools to help you in that fight.
 Use FMLA leave to protect your migraine related absences, talk to your supervisors and make them aware of your disability, and never stop fighting!